 Choose Compression Shorts That Aren’t Too Tight

-With all this in mind, if you’re looking for compression shorts that are a great fit for everyday wear, we suggest the Reebok Workout Ready Compression Shorts.
+With all this in mind, if you’re looking for compression shorts that are a great fit for everyday wear, we suggest the Reebok Compression Briefs.

-Additionally, if you’re looking for a compression shorts option that works really well for extended wear and everyday wear, you might want to consider a hybrid option known as the compression boxer brief.
+Additionally, if you’re looking for a compression shorts option that works really well for everyday wear, you might want to consider a hybrid option known as compression boxer briefs.

 Compression boxer briefs fit and feel much like compression shorts, while enjoying their many benefits too: no bunching or rolling, moisture wicking, and a secure fit that stays in place under your clothing.

 These characteristics lend themselves to an improved extended wear when compared to your average compression shorts, while still retaining those compression shorts benefits that make them such an attractive option.

 If you're interested in compression boxer briefs, check out our Top Picks List.